Ventinos/UserManagerJava/README.md

 ```
 (I made my tests using Insomnia, and everything worked fine).

-I'll probably keep working on this to try other dependencies like Spring Boot Authenticator...
+I'll probably keep working on this to try other dependencies like Spring Security, JWT Auth and OAuth2.